 Once after the training you receive course completion certificate from Mangates

-Anybody who is interested in learning Effective Soft Skills.
+Anybody who is interested in learning Account Management Skills.

 What experience does Instructor has?

-All our Instructors are Certified & Industry Experts and they have years of experience in teaching Agile Courses
+All our Instructors are Certified & Industry Experts and they have years of experience in teaching in the same stream.

 Does this course includes exam?